 |Secure sharing||Yes||Only in the Family and Team editions|

-Enpass password manager does not quite compare to LastPass.
-While they both have two-factor authentication, only one has the ability to perform automatic web form filling, which is a little disappointing.
-They both, however, have excellent compatibility and provide users with detailed password strength reports.
+Enpass password falls a bit short when compared to LastPass.
+Only the latter has two-factor authentication, which is a little disappointing.
+They both, however, have auto-fill, excellent compatibility, and provide users with detailed password strength reports.
 Enpass has secured sharing, but you cannot backtrack here, so you’ll only want to share things with people you really trust.

 1password is a good alternative, too.
 This product has automatic web form filling but does not offer password strength reports.
 1password also lacks an easy way to share passwords securely.